 - Password policies

 Security specialists provide critical protection and support to computer networks and information.
 Using encryption tools and security protocols, they ensure that only authorized individuals are able to access content.
 Businesses, schools and hospitals hire these professionals to ensure the safety of their networks and data.
 Security specialists are may also be members of law enforcement who address cyber crime and identity theft.
 They also work for government agencies such as Homeland Security by encrypting and guarding crucial virtual information infrastructures.
+According to the Bureau of Labor Statistics, information security analysts earned a median salary of $98,350 as of May 2018 and is projected to have a 32% job employment growth for the 2018-2028 decade.

 Students can earn online degrees or certificates with information security courses such as packet filtering, wireless security, network security and security technology.
 These programs are all offered fully online for students' benefit and convenience.